-US wireless carriers now require every business sending text messages to register through the 10DLC framework before sending a single message.
-Organizations that skip registration — or complete it incorrectly — face silently blocked messages, throttled throughput, and no error notification.
+US wireless carriers now require every organization sending business text messages to register through the 10DLC framework before sending a single message.
+Organizations that skip registration, or complete it incorrectly, face silently blocked messages, throttled throughput, and no error notification telling them anything went wrong.

-This guide explains the complete 10DLC registration process, what it costs, how nonprofits and healthcare organizations qualify for special treatment, and how FRANSiS™ handles registration end-to-end for customers.
+This guide explains the complete registration process for 2026: what 10DLC is, how brand and campaign registration work step by step, what the fees cover, how nonprofits, healthcare organizations, schools, and government agencies qualify for special treatment, and how FRANSiS™ handles registration from start to finish for its customers.

 What Is 10DLC?